 Friday I put some pork spare ribs on about 9:30am and took them off at 5:00PM after letting them smoke at 225° during that time.
 I used cherry wood instead of apple this time.
 Everyone that sampled the several racks that I cooked commented on how moist and well flavored they were…. so I guess you can say I’m happy with our purchase so far.

-I’ve got a brisket thawing out that I’m going to smoke on Sunday night/Monday and later in the week planning on doing some pork shoulders for pulled pork for the clinic that I help out with sometimes.
+I’ve got a brisket thawing out that I’m going to smoke on Sunday night/Monday and later in the week planning on doing some pork shoulders for pulled pork for the clinic that we go to for medical related issues.

 This is shortly after being set up on the patio deck.